epfl-ada/ada-2021-project-adacadabra/README.md

 - Creation of common sample set (about 600 000 quotes) to test uniformly our methods (wrangling, classification, analysis)
 - Retrieval and data wrangling on metadata from Wikidata. + statistics
 - Compute statistics on the metadata to better understand the quotebank dataset.
-- Data Wrangling on quotations : drop nan, drop quotes with p_attribution < threshold, consistent types, unique identifiers,
+- Data Wrangling on quotations : drop nan, drop quotes with p_attribution smaller than threshold, consistent types, unique identifiers,

 <hr>